BLUEFRAGMENTS/dev_challenges/README.md

-# CHALLENGE 100
+# DEVELOPER CHALLENGES

-This repos contain a series of level 100 challenges.
+This repos contain a series of level 100 and level 200 challenges.

-To solve one or more challenges, you need to fork the repos to your own GitHub repos, solve the challenges of your preferences and invite https://github.com/blue-challenge-master to the repos.

-The challenges should be solved in a language of your preference but either C#, Python or JavaScript is preferred.

-If you have any questions or need any help with the challenges, don't hesitate to reach out to challenge@bluefragments.com.
+If you have any questions or need any help with the challenges, don't hesitate to reach out to hello@bluefragments.com.

 ## challenge-101